Humbleness VS Humility: 5 Basic Differences

 Albert Einstein

 His humility was evidenced even more by his commitment to education.
-He appreciated students and scientists at all levels that engaged with him.
+He appreciated students and scientists at all levels who engaged with him.
 His humility was shown in the ways he fostered a spirit of learning within others.

 Humbleness vs Humility: 5 Basic Differences